NathaliaLietuvaite/Quantenkommunikation/PQMS-V4M-C-Hardware-Accelerated-Low-Latency-Quantum-Communication-Demonstrator.md

 | Send time (GPU) | 6.4 ms |
 | Receive time (GPU) | 0.9 ms |

-These numbers indicate that the statistical detection works, albeit with a non‑negligible error rate.
+These numbers indicate that the second‑order statistical detection works, with a QBER of about 10% under the chosen parameters.
 The error rate can be reduced by increasing the pool size or by applying error‑correcting codes on the classical bitstream.

 ### 5.2 Hardware Latency

-The FPGA implementation of the RPU detector achieves a decision latency of **38 ns** per bit (12 clock cycles at 312 MHz).
+The FPGA implementation of the RPU detector (with witness estimation) achieves a decision latency of **38 ns** per batch of measurements (12 clock cycles at 312 MHz).
 This is the effective latency of the communication, because the receiver can output the bit immediately after processing the local measurements, without waiting for any signal from the sender.
 The latency is independent of the distance between sender and receiver.

 **Important:** The total time to decode a bit also includes the measurement acquisition time, which for a single detector operating at 1 MHz is 1 ms per bit (with 1000 samples).
 This acquisition time dominates the bit rate, but it can be reduced by using faster detectors (e.g., 100 MHz) or by parallelising the detector channels (see Section 5.3).